-When you first start out in business, you can probably manage to keep all of your customers or clients top-of-mind … because you don’t have that many.
-At this stage, sticky notes are your best friend.
+When you first start out in business, you can probably manage to keep all of your customers top-of-mind because you don’t have that many, so sticky notes are your best friend.

 A Refresher on CRMs

-You can tailor the information you enter and retain in your CRM however you’d like.
-Collect as little or as much information as will help you serve your customers better and convert prospects more efficiently.
+You can tailor the information you enter and retain it in your CRM however you’d like.
+You should collect as little or as much information as will help you serve your customers and convert prospects more efficiently.

-Customer Relationship Management is just that…managing relationships with your customers.
+Customer relationship management is just that…managing relationships with your customers.
 You’ll see a variety of benefits in your business once you incorporate a CRM.
-These include:
+These include the following.

 As you grow and take on more prospects and customers, a CRM can be your lifeline.
 But only if you use it right.